Xilinx/Vitis_Model_Composer/Variable_Size_Signals/README.md

 # Variable Size Signals
 ## Introduction
+At every invocation of an AI Engine kernel, the number of output samples may depend on different factors such as the input signal or a Run Time Parameter (RTP) trigger.
+For example, if a kernel with a synchronized window input does not receive enough input samples (equal to the size of the widow size set for the kernel), it will produce no output.
+In Model Composer, this behavior is modeled as a variable size signal.
 A Simulink variable-size signal is a signal whose size (the number of elements in a dimension), in addition to its values, can change during a model simulation.
-Look at the video below that showcases a variable size signal.
+All AI engine blocks can consume and produce variable size signals.
+Look at the video below that showcases a variable size signal:

 <p align="center">
 <img src="VariableSizeSignalIntro.gif">